Buffalo Bayou: Flood control

 The Buffalo Bayou watershed is central to the drainage of Houston and Harris County.
 Lying over relatively impervious soils and very flat topography, the bayou has extensive natural floodplains, as do most Gulf coastal rivers and streams.
 Urbanization of the watershed has placed thousands of people in vulnerable areas and has affected the frequency and intensity of flood events.

 In response to the disastrous flood of 1935, the U.S. Army Corps of Engineers, in association with the Harris County Flood Control District, began an extensive program of reservoir construction, removal of stream-bank vegetation, and channelization to reduce Houston's flooding risk.
 The two most prominent flood control features in the Buffalo Bayou watershed are the Addicks and Barker reservoirs in western Harris County, which provide a combined 26000 acre of open land for runoff storage.
 In recent years, extensive suburban development upstream of the reservoirs has stressed this flood control infrastructure.

-Since 2015, Buffalo Bayou has experienced three major flooding events, including Hurricane Harvey in 2017, the Tax Day floods of 2016, and a flood on May 26, 2015.
+Since 2015, Buffalo Bayou has experienced four major flooding events, including the Memorial Day Flood on May 26, 2015, the Tax Day Flood of 2016, Hurricane Harvey in 2017, and Tropical Storm Imelda in 2019.

+In 2024 Gauge Engineering published a report of the Buffalo Bayou watershed.
+They created models and collected data, finding that the flooding before West Sam Houston Tollway was due to the floodplain, while the flooding after West Sam Houston Tollway was contributed to by sewage infrastructure.